 In a country of 118 million people, most of whom live in rural areas, finding and treating women living with obstetric fistula has always been a significant challenge.
 Project Zero is an ambitious yet achievable program that adopts a systematic approach to treatment and prevention.

-Using a woreda-by-woreda (district) approach, Hamlin-trained teams will visit each and every household, in both rural and urban areas, to find women living with an obstetric fistula injury, and organise care and treatment at one of Hamlin’s Fistula Hospitals.
+Using a woreda-by-woreda (district) approach, Hamlin-trained teams are visiting each and every household in a woreda, to find women living with an historic obstetric fistula injury, and organize care and treatment at one of Hamlin’s Fistula Hospitals.

-At the same time, we will strengthen maternal healthcare services within Ethiopia, to reduce the incidence of birth injuries, and our national education campaign will give women the tools and knowledge they need to give birth safely.
+At the same time, we are strengthening maternal healthcare services in the Woreda, to reduce the incidence of birth injuries, and our community education campaign will provide women with the services and knowledge they need to give birth safely.

-Through Project Zero, our goal is to Eradicate Fistula.
+Through Hamlin’s Project Zero, our goal is to Eradicate Fistula.
 Forever.